noah-peeters/python-focus-stacking/README.md

 # Focus Stacking
 A focus stacking application written in Python that provides image alignment (OpenCV) and several stacking algorithms.
 Everything being nicely contained inside a GUI (Graphical User Interface) written using (Py)Qt5, that is easy to use.

-Main resources used:
+Adapted algorithms from:

  - Image alignment and laplacian algorithm adapted from:
    [momonola/focus-stack](https://github.com/momonala/focus-stack) and
    https://osf.io/j8kby/.
 These implementations worked fine for small images, but every image had to be loaded into RAM-memory causing the program to crash.
 Solution was to use numpy memmaps.

  - Laplacian Pyramid algorithm adapted from: [enter link description here](https://github.com/sjawhar/focus-stacking)

+---
 # Setup Conda in VSCode

 ## create conda virtual environment